 Is a Dental Second Opinion Worth the Cost?
 A Dollar-and-Cents Analysis

 Published June 14, 2026

-Dental tools and equipment on a tray in a modern dental office representing the cost considerations of dental treatment and second opinions
+Dental tools and equipment on a tray in a modern dental office — representing the cost considerations of dental treatment and the value of an independent second opinion before committing

 Is paying for a dental second opinion worth the money?
-An independent US dentist breaks down the cost-benefit math, with real data on how much second opinions save and when they pay for themselves.
+A dentist breaks down the expected-value math with real treatment cost ranges, the published disagreement-rate research (Bader & Shugars, NDPBRN, JADA principal-agent paper), and when independent review pays for itself.

+Is a Dental Second Opinion Worth the Cost?
+A Dollar-and-Cents Analysis